SalesConnection/Caction-Support/docs/Customize_Filter_in_Report_Pages.md

      <img src="img/How_to_Customize_Filter_in_Report_Step_5.png">
    </p><br>

-6. This is the result.
+6. This result will then be shown.

    <p align="center">
      <img src="img/How_to_Customize_Filter_in_Report_Result.png">
    </p><br>

-7. You can click the "Column Group 2" button if you want to choose others custom table column display.
+8. You can click the "Column Group 2" button if you want to choose others custom table column display.

    <p align="center">
      <img src="img/How_to_Customize_Filter_in_Report_Step_7.png">
    </p><br>

-8. Choose the Custom Table Column Display based on your own preference.
+9. Choose the Custom Table Column Display based on your own preference.

    <p align="center">
      <img src="img/How_to_Customize_Filter_in_Report_Step_8.png">
    </p><br>

-9. The results will then be shown.
+10. The results will then be shown.

    <p align="center">
      <img src="img/How_to_Customize_Filter_in_Report_Result_2.png">